Free Case Evaluations. 97.4% Success. (323) 782-0535

 Understanding Vicarious Liability in California

-The "Going and Coming" Rule
+What Is The "Going and Coming" Rule?

 For example, if an employer requires an employee to use their personal vehicle for work purposes, they might be held responsible for accidents that occur during the commute.
 This is known as the "required vehicle exception," which can lead to questions about employee liability and determining liability in such scenarios.